 Effective Chicago Divorce Mediation

-Veteran mediation attorneys serving the Cook County, Lake County and DuPage County
+Veteran divorce mediation attorneys serving the Cook County, Lake County, and DuPage County

-Mediation and other alternatives to litigation are often faster and more cost-effective than courtroom litigation.
-M. Scott Gordon & Associates offer mediation and conflict resolution services in family law matters.
+Divorce mediation and other alternatives to litigation are often faster and more cost-effective than courtroom litigation.
+Gordon & Perlut, LLC offer mediation and conflict resolution services in family law matters.
 Our attorneys also provide legal assistance and advice to clients using third-party mediators as they proceed through the process.

-Our divorce mediation attorneys offer mediation, conflict resolution and collaborative law services.
+Our divorce mediation attorneys offer divorce mediation, conflict resolution, and collaborative law services.

 Mediation involves assisting clients with resolving their divorces or other family law disputes in a cooperative manner.
 When we are hired as the mediator, we do not represent either party and act as trained neutrals to assist the parties in resolving their conflict.
 Often, the individuals will have outside attorneys they can consult for advice during the negotiation and mediation process.

 When each party hires a divorce lawyer to resolve a family law dispute through negotiation without resorting to courtroom litigation, it is called collaborative law.
 In some cases, this may be appropriate.

 We often represent one party who has agreed with the spouse to use the services of a mediator.
 Even in these situations, the parties can benefit from having mediation attorneys representing their interests and providing advice as they seek to negotiate a peaceful resolution to their case.

 The benefits of pursuing Divorce Mediation